 - Consult the U.S. Department of Labor's list of products that are at high risk of utilizing child and forced labor.

 - Challenge yourself to buy ethically sourced food.
-A Fair Trade certification verifies that the supply chain is exploitation-free.
 Start by purchasing one item (chocolate, coffee, tea) and work up from there.

 - Ask to have the National Human Trafficking Hotline posted in shops, restaurants and schools in your area.